mosip/documentation/docs/customisation/ui-customisation.md

 }
 ```

-To change the Color of Loading Transition:
+To change the color of Loading Transition:

 ![Image](./_images/loading-transition.png)